mhvue/mastermindGame/README.md

 * Images on Modal
     * X image for incorrect answers (no correct numbers) and answer with some correct numbers but wrong placement.
     * Thumbs up image for correct answer.
+* Score
+    * Score starts at 0 and goes up by 1 point per correct answer
+* Attempts
+    * Attempts starts at 10 and goes down by 1 point per incorrect answer
+* Feedback
+    * If feedback sounds confusing, option to read more about feedback provided by computer under Guesses.
+* Colored in green the attempted number with the feedback
+    * This is to help user find their previous attempts that were close to answer.